-Cornwall is the top UK holiday destination and a Cornwall Road Trip from London is a great idea!
-Not only because you will get to see a lot of amazing places along the South of England whilst on the way to Cornwall from London,
+But, a Cornwall Road Trip from London is a great idea because you will end up in this stunning beachy county, you’ll get to see lots of amazing places along the South of England whilst on the way to Cornwall from London and it will break up the long journey.

-But trains from London to Cornwall can be quite pricey and you’ll need a car once you get to Cornwall to get around and see the best places in Cornwall, so you might as well just drive from London, or hire a car in London and see some new places in the UK on the way!
+Options for getting to Cornwall from London include by train or by flight, but you’ll need a car once you get to Cornwall to get around and see the best places in Cornwall, so you might as well just drive from London, or hire a car in London and see some new places in the UK on the way!

 In this Cornwall blog post, I’ll give you 12 brilliant ideas of where to stop on a London to Cornwall Road Trip, the best route to take from London to Cornwall and where to go in Cornwall when you arrive.